Spent Time Report Filter options

 And it should be usefull to have criteria "greater than to" and not only "greater than or equal to", to have list of issues with spent time greater than zero (and not equal to zero) because there are issues with spent time of 0.2 hour for example, thanks.

-#12 Updated by Valdir Stiebe Junior over 1 year ago
+#12 Updated by Valdir Stiebe Junior almost 2 years ago

 I suggest that this issue must be split in two feature requests.